jens-maus/cuxd/README.md

 ## Documentation

-Documentation in form of pdf files can be downloaded from the 'docs' subdirectory of this repository.
+Documentation in form of pdf files can be downloaded from http://cuxd.de.

 ## License